 How long is the battery life on the Sony WH-1000XM3?

 Battery life is great on the Sony WH-1000XM3, lasting 24 hours of constant music playback peaking at 75dB(SPL), with maximum ANC running.
-This is an absolutely stellar result and should keep you protected from the outside world for long trips.
+This is a stellar result and should protect you from the outside world for long trips.

 How well does the Sony WH-1000XM3 cancel noise?